-From here you can set up the criteria for your auto-invest portfolio:
+From here you can set up your PeerBerry auto-invest settings:

 When setting up your PeerBerry auto-invest strategy, you can choose how much of your portfolio to invest and how much in each loan.
 You can also set limits on what interest rates you are interested in.